-The reason for not automatically sending an MDN if the comparison fails or more than one address is specified is to reduce the possibilities for mail loops and use of MDNs for mail bombing.
+The reason for not automatically sending an MDN if the comparison fails or more than one address is specified is to reduce the possibility of mail loops and of MDNs being used for mail bombing.

-A message that contains a Disposition-Notification-To header SHOULD also contain a Message-ID header as specified in RFC 822 [2].
-This will permit automatic correlation of MDNs with original messages by user agents.
+A message that contains a Disposition-Notification-To header SHOULD also contain a Message-ID header as specified in [RFC-MSGFMT].
+This will permit automatic correlation of MDNs with their original messages by user agents.